 After powering the device and during the start phase the AI signals undefined statuses on the output pins.
-Those must be ignored until it's ready to work.
+Those must be ignored until is ready to work.

 - Analog remote control of the device must be activated by switching pin REMOTE (5) first.
-Only exception is pin REM-SB, which can be used independently - Before the hardware is connected that will control the analog interface, it shall be checked that it can't provide voltage to the pins higher than specified - Set value inputs, such as VSEL, CSEL, PSEL and RSEL (if R mode is activated), must not be left unconnected (i.e. floating) during analog remote control.
-In case any of the set values is not used for adjustment, it can be tied to a defined level or connected to pin VREF, so it gives 100%
+Only exception is pin REM-SB, which can be used independently - Before the hardware is connected that will control the analog interface, it shall be checked that it can't provide voltage to the pins higher than specified (table in 3.5.4.3) - Set value inputs, such as VSEL, CSEL, PSEL and RSEL, if R mode is activated, must not be left unconnected (i.e. floating) during analog remote control.
+In case any of the set values isn't used for adjustment, it can be tied to a defined level or connected to pin VREF (solder bridge or different)